Param-Harrison/kidzode/public/courses/pixel-heroes/rainbow_name_challenge.md

-# Add Your Friend's Name Challenge
+# Challenge: Add Your Friend's Name

-You're becoming a real Pixel Hero master!
-You can make your own name look amazing with stars and patterns.
-But can you make it work for TWO people at once?

-## 🎯 Today's Mission
-Make the program greet both you AND your friend with stars!

-## 📚 Before You Start
-You know how to create variables and use them in `print()` statements.
+Greet TWO people with stars!

-## Let's Do It!
+## What to Do
 1. Change Rose to YOUR name
 2. Change Jack to your FRIEND'S name
-3. Press the green **Run** button
+3. Press Run
-4. See both names appear!
+4. See both names!

 ```python
 my_name = "Rose"